Harry Potter (film series): Accolades

 At the 64th British Academy Film Awards in February 2011, J. K. Rowling, David Heyman, David Barron, David Yates, Alfonso Cuarón, Mike Newell, Rupert Grint and Emma Watson collected the Michael Balcon Award for Outstanding British Contribution to Cinema for the series.

-In addition, the American Film Institute recognised the entire series with a Special Award at the American Film Institute Awards in 2011.
+The American Film Institute recognised the entire series with a Special Award at the American Film Institute Awards in 2011.
 Special awards "are given to outstanding achievements in the moving image that do not fit into AFI's criteria for the other honorees".
 In its press release, the Institute referred to the films as "a landmark series; eight films that earned the trust of a generation who wished for the beloved books of J.K.
 Rowling to come to life on the silver screen.
 The collective wizardry of an epic ensemble gave us the gift of growing older with Harry, Ron and Hermione as the magic of Hogwarts sprung from the films and into the hearts and minds of Muggles around the world."

 Harry Potter was also recognised by the BAFTA Los Angeles Britannia Awards, with David Yates winning the Britannia Award for Artistic Excellence in Directing for his four Harry Potter films.